Chalandi/Blinky_Pico_dual_core_nosdk/README.md

 The application boots from the secondary boot-loader (SBL) at the start location.
 This low-level startup boots through core 0.
-Core 0 then starts up core 1 (via a specifiec protocol).
+Core 0 then starts up core 1 (via a specific protocol).
 Core 1 subsequently carries out the blinky application, while core 0 enters an endless, idle loop.